yugabyte/yugabyte-db/docs/content/latest/yugabyte-platform/security/create-kms-config/hashicorp-kms.md

 - Its seal and unseal mechanism is secure and repeatable.
 - Its token creation mechanism is repeatable.

-You need to configure HashiCorp Vault in order to use it with Yugabyte Platform, as follows:
+You need to configure HashiCorp Vault in order to use it with YugabyteDB Anywhere, as follows:

 - Create a vault configuration file that references your nodes and specifies the address, as follows: